Job Openings >> Deputy Sheriff

 1. Begin the course seated in a vehicle with the seat belt on and both hands on the steering wheel.
 When instructed, the member will exit the vehicle, removing a training rifle from the vehicle.
 While using the vehicle as cover, the member will: simulate charging or “racking” the weapon, pulling the trigger, and returning the rifle to the vehicle with the safety “on.”
 (Tests agility.)

-3. Climb over a wall approximately four feet in height.
-(Tests agility).
+1. Climb over a wall approximately four feet in height.
+(Tests agility)

-4. Run a serpentine, which will consist of 10 poles placed approximately three yards apart (Tests agility).
+1. Run a serpentine, which will consist of 10 poles placed approximately three yards apart.
+(Tests agility)

-5. Jump over three hurdles of various heights (12”, 18”, and 24”) spaced several yards apart without knocking the hurdle off its stand (Tests agility).
+1. Jump over three hurdles of various heights (12”, 18”, and 24”) spaced several yards apart without knocking the hurdle off its stand.
+(Tests agility)

-6. Crawl under three markers placed approximately 27 inches from the ground and eight feet long without knocking the marker off its stand (Tests agility).
+1. Crawl under three markers placed approximately 27 inches from the ground and eight feet long without knocking the marker off its stand.
+(Tests agility)

-7. Jump over a shallow ditch approximately three feet in length (Tests agility).
+1. Jump over a shallow ditch approximately three feet in length.
+(Tests agility)

-8. Proceed through a large concrete pipe approximately four to five feet high and six feet long (Tests agility).
+1. Proceed through a large concrete pipe approximately four to five feet high and six feet long.
+(Tests agility)

-9. Cross a balance beam consisting of three 10 foot logs, for a total of 30 feet.
-In length.
-The member must touch the red mark (or beyond) with at least one foot (Tests agility).
+1. Cross a balance beam consisting of three 10-foot logs, for a total of 30 feet in length.
+The member must touch the red mark (or beyond) with at least one foot.
+(Tests agility)

-10. Climb a ladder approximately two stories high (15 feet) and touch a bell at the top.
-When climbing down, the member must touch the next-to-last rung (marked with red) with at least one foot (Tests agility).
+1. Climb a ladder approximately two stories high (15 feet) and touch a bell at the top.
+When climbing down, the member must touch the next-to-last rung (marked with red) with at least one foot.
+(Tests agility)

-11. Climb a flight of stairs to a simulated one-story landing.
-When climbing down, the member must touch the next-to-last rung (marked with red) with at least one foot (Tests agility and stamina).
+1. Climb a flight of stairs to a simulated one-story landing.
+When climbing down, the member must touch the next-to-last rung (marked with red) with at least one foot.
+(Tests agility and stamina)

-12. Climb a six-foot wall.
-(Tests upper body, leg strength, and agility.
+1. Climb a six-foot wall.
+(Tests upper body, leg strength, and agility)

-13. Proceed through a door with a training weapon drawn, properly identify a suspect, and then holster the weapon.
-A description of the suspects will be provided at the beginning of the course (Tests memory, sight, hearing, and gross motor skills).
+1. Proceed through a door with a training weapon drawn, properly identify a suspect, and then holster the weapon.
+A description of the suspects will be provided at the beginning of the course.
+(Tests memory, sight, hearing, and gross motor skills)

-14. Climb through a window opening with training weapon drawn then holster -or- approach the window with the weapon drawn, look through the window, then holster and proceed through the window (Tests agility).
+1. Climb through a window opening with training weapon drawn then holster — or — approach the window with the weapon drawn, look through the window, then holster and proceed through the window.
+(Tests agility)

-15. Run to the red-colored post, then drag or pull a sled weighing approximately 150 pounds a distance of seventy feet (Tests stamina and endurance).
+1. Run to the red-colored post, then drag or pull a sled weighing approximately 150 pounds a distance of seventy feet.
+(Tests stamina and endurance)

-16. Return to the vehicle and “dry-fire” a training handgun six times with each hand.
-The member must reach the red-colored post prior to drawing training weapon for “dry-fire” (Tests fine motor skills).
+1. Return to the vehicle and “dry-fire” a training handgun six times with each hand.
+The member must reach the red-colored post prior to drawing the training weapon for “dry-fire.”
+(Tests fine motor skills)

-17. Indicate that the assignment has been completed over the radio microphone (Tests fine motor skills, memory, and logic).
+1. Indicate that the assignment has been completed over the radio microphone.
+(Tests fine motor skills, memory, and logic)

 Failure to properly identify the correct suspect or failure to successfully complete any individual segment of the course disqualifies the attempt.
 Failure of an individual segment may be repeated as long as the overall time does not exceed 8:30:00.
-Example - falling off the balance beam will require repeating that entire segment from the beginning.
-Once a member begins the PAT, if they are unable to complete the course for any reason it will be considered a failure.
+For example, falling off the balance beam will require repeating that entire segment from the beginning.
+Once a member begins the PAT, if they are unable to complete the course for any reason, it will be considered a failure.

 Deputy applicants are strongly encouraged to begin fitness training as soon as the application is complete in order to meet these rigorous fitness requirements.